 - Clean: Lightly rinse the recyclable item to remove any remaining residue; and

 - Dry: Gently shake out excess water or let the recyclable item air-dry before placing it in a recycling container.

 By adopting these three steps, we can each do our part to help reduce materials contamination and further enhance economic viability in the nation's recycling model.

 There are many ways that you can do your part to help save energy and reduce the volume of material going to the landfill by recycling your paper, bottles, cans, and many other materials.
-In addition to curbside recycling, you can also recycle many other materials through requesting special pickups, drop-off at the city's Public Works facility, or contacting organizations that re-use household goods, building materials, and more.
+In addition to curbside recycling, you can also recycle many other materials by contacting organizations that re-use household goods, building materials, and more.

 For more information on recycling in College Park, please follow these links:

 Recycling collected by the City of College Park Department of Public Works is taken to Prince George's County Materials Recycling Facility, located in Capitol Heights, Maryland.
 Click here to see a video from Waste Management about how single stream recycling is sorted at their facilities.